sumanranjan/ScringoSimpleSample/README.md

 # Scringo Android Sample App:

-I was trying to integrate Scringo for learning and seeing what all features it has got.
+I was trying to integrate Scringo for learning about the features it has got.
 I tried their sample app from the Github link https://github.com/Scringo/ScringoSimpleSample-android but it didn't work out-of-box.
 I then decided to merge library with Sample project and it worked.
 Hope it will save someone's else time looking at it before Scringo team fixes the problem for smooth integration.